getsentry/tacos-gha/doc/USER_GUIDE.md

   - A collection of terraform resources sharing a single non-local terraform state backend.
 Generally resources in a slice share a logical grouping.
 - lock
-  - A standard terraform lock, thus visible to any tool using terraform.
+  - A standard terraform state lock, thus visible to any tool using terraform.
     This lock prevents concurrent operations on the same slice.
 Normally transient, TACOS-GHA may use longer lasting locks.
 - drift
   - A state where changes have been made to resources controlled by a slice which have not been merged into the default branch of the repository.